StillAbeginnerr/StillAbeginnerr/README.md

 ## 🌟 Open Source Experience (Open Street Maps, World's Biggest Open Editable Map Database)
 - OpenStreetMap (abbreviated OSM) is a free, open map database updated and maintained by a community of volunteers via open collaboration.

 - Contributed to OpenStreetMap’s iD editor by engaging in issue discussions, including Issue #10573,
 #10570 providing detailed feedback on user interface and functionality enhancements.

 - Assisted in identifying bugs and suggesting improvements for better user experience in open-source geospatial tools.
-- Collaborated with the developer community to refine and implement actionable solutions.

 ## 🌟 Building in Public AI Engineer Experience
 - 🙎🏻‍♂️ **Evanth AI**  [Click-To-Open](https://www.evanth.in) <br>

 - Evanth AI is a platform that offers unified access to over 18 premium AI models, including GPT-4, Claude 3.5, Gemini 1.5, and Mistral Large.
 Designed to enhance AI accessibility and cost efficiency, Evanth AI provides a single subscription model starting at approximately $1.10 per month.

-- Core Features: Introduced unique capabilities like dynamic model switching, AI plugins, and live web interactions to enhance functionality.

-- Trained a Few Internal Models through Fine-tuning and regex.
-Comfortable with RAG, Langchain, Vector Embeddings, Vercel AI SDK and any API integration.

 ## 🌟 Professional Experience